Waiting in the Wings (Angel)

-"Waiting in the Wings" is the thirteenth episode of season 3 in the television show Angel.
+"Waiting in the Wings" is the thirteenth episode of the third season of the American television series Angel.
 Written and directed by series creator Joss Whedon, it was originally broadcast on February 4, 2002 on the WB network.
 In "Waiting in the Wings", Angel takes the gang out for an evening at the ballet but becomes suspicious when the prima ballerina (Summer Glau) is the same one he saw dance more than 100 years ago.
 When Cordelia and Angel sneak backstage to investigate, they are consumed by overwhelming passion for each other as they are possessed by spirits of unrequited ballet lovers held captive by the sinister ballet troupe leader.
 Also, Fred finds that both Wesley and Gunn have feelings for her too, but she must eventually choose one of them.

 Plot

 Wesley researches a demon from one of Cordelia's visions while Cordelia questions Wesley about his romantic feelings towards Fred.
 After Gunn and Fred return from breakfast, Angel announces he is taking them all to a ballet production of Giselle, by the same company he witnessed perform in 1890.

 At the theater, the company's owner, Count Kurskov, promises the theater manager an unforgettable show while a shadowed figure watches from above the stage and laughs.
 In preparation for their glamorous night at the ballet, Fred and Cordelia shop for new dresses, which they intend to return after wearing them for the night.
 Subtly, Cordelia broaches the subject of Fred's romantic interests, but Cordelia thinks Fred's mind is on Wesley, when it's really on Gunn.

 Compliments are directed to everyone as their attire is revealed at the hotel, and they depart together.
 At the theater, Cordelia is literally bored to sleep while the others enjoy the show.
 Angel finds the dancers familiar since he saw the same people perform the first time he saw the show.
 During intermission, Angel tells his friends about his revelation.
 He and Cordelia sneak backstage to investigate, where they discover they are mystically trapped in a maze of corridors.

 Looking through the prima ballerina's dressing room, Angel observes that the dressing room hasn't changed in two hundred years as Cordelia examines a cross necklace from a table.
 Both feel the room warm, and Cordelia suddenly asks Angel to undress her.
 Soon they find themselves possessed by spirits in love and are unable to keep their hands off each other, until Cordelia accidentally burns Angel with the cross.
 Both come to their senses and leave the dressing room before things go too far.